-- cd /usr/ports/distfiles

-- lets pre-populate distfiles off the the sse noc machine with the packages we need

-- the packages are in:

-- Ftp ftp://ftpstud:afnog@noc.sse.ws.afnog.org

-- Cd /usr/ports/distfiles

-- Ok, where in the ports collection is freeradius?

-- /usr/ports/net/freeradius
+- ./usr/ports/net/freeradius

 - make install

-- Select any options you might need (none for now)...
+- •Select any options you might need (none for now)...

-- Watch it build and install...
+- •Watch it build and install...

+•Notice that when freeRADIUS installed everything when in various subdirs of /usr/local/, this is typical of FreeBSD ports installations.

+•Key in this case are:

+-The rc file in /usr/local/etc/rc.d

-- Notice that when freeRADIUS installed everything when in various subdirs of /usr/local/, this is typical of FreeBSD ports installations. - Key in this case are: - Thercfilein /usr/local/etc/rc.d - The configuration files located in /usr/local/etc/raddb - Note at a minimum it is necessary to rename some files and enable radiusd in the /etc/rc.conf before the service will be able to start but for this version of radius it has already been done at compiled time.
+-The configuration files located in /usr/local/etc/raddb

+•Note at a minimum it is necessary to rename some files and enable radiusd in the /etc/rc.conf before the service will be able to start but for this version of radius it has already been done at compiled time.

-- Note, radius is a complex service, while there is copious documentation some of it is only present in the config files themselves which require careful reading. - One of the most important to tools in understanding how config changes affect the radius server is this ability to run it by hand in debug mode.
-Debug mode is enabled by running: radiusd -x - Freeradius should now be started
+•Note, radius is a complex service, while there is copious documentation some of it is only present in the config files themselves which require careful reading.

+•One of the most important to tools in understanding how config changes affect the radius server is this ability to run it by hand in debug mode.
+Debug mode is enabled by running: radiusd -x

+•Freeradius should now be started

-• If you run radiusd -x it should indicate if you missed any files you need.
+•If you run radiusd -x it should indicate if you missed any files you need.
 If not it should indicate that it's ready to process requests.

-- Lets test the radius server as it is now to see it it will respond to us. - In another window type: - radtest test test localhost 0 testing123 - You should see the server receive the access-request and respond with an access-reject. - Now try it with a user name and password that is valid on your machine.
+•Lets test the radius server as it is now to see it it will respond to us.

+In another window type:

+-radtest test localhost 0 testing123

+•You should see the server receive the access-request and respond with an access-reject.

+•Now try it with a user name and password that is valid on your machine.

-- Note, that the shared secret we've been using testing 123 is not very secret, so lets change it. - edit
+•Note, that the shared secret we've been using testing123 is not very secret, so lets change it.

-/usr/local/etc/raddb/clients.conf note that the client that is currently configured is 127.0.0.1 (localhost)
+•edit /usr/local/etc/raddb/clients.conf note that the client that is currently configured is 127.0.0.1 (localhost)

-- A secret can be up to 31 characters in length. - For monitoring purposes, we need the same secret on all the machine and that is "afnog".
+A secret can be up to 31 characters in length.
+For monitoring purposes, we need the same secret on all the machine and that is "afnog".